Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Background and Motivation

 \subsubsection{Edge applications of parallel LLM inference}

 \textit{Parallel inference}, which processes multiple tokens in parallel, is one of the most critical workloads in today's LLM-based applications.
 It is predominantly exercised in two scenarios: prefilling and parallel decoding. \textbf{({\romannumeral 1}) Prefilling} of LLMs ingests multiple tokens (e.g., in a user prompt) simultaneously as input.
-Its latency directly affects the responsiveness of edge applications with long context inputs, such as GUI agents~\cite{wen2023empowering} and AIoT agents~\cite{shen2025autoiot}. \textbf{({\romannumeral 2}) Parallel decoding} of LLMs generates multiple tokens simultaneously.
+Its latency directly affects the responsiveness of edge applications with long context inputs, such as GUI agents~\cite{wen2024autodroid} and AIoT agents~\cite{shen2025autoiot}. \textbf{({\romannumeral 2}) Parallel decoding} of LLMs generates multiple tokens simultaneously.
 Its performance not only determines the overall QoS in multi-app services~\cite{shen2025edgelora,li2025mobilora}, but also influences the effective decoding latency in parallel test-time scaling~\cite{ehrlich2025codemonkeys, chen2025parallel} and speculative decoding~\cite{leviathan2023fast, chen2023accelerating}.
+Accelerating parallel inference on edge devices is therefore essential to meet the latency and throughput requirements of these applications, enabling the deployment of more capable models under resource constraints.